Delay-aware Robust Control for Safe Autonomous Driving: Methodology

 \subsection{Delay-aware robust tube MPC}

 For the above formulation, we assumed delay time to be zero, meaning that the computed command is delivered to the system at the same time the observation is made for the current state $x$.
 But in practice, there is computation time denoted as $t_c$ and an actuator command processing delay $t_a$ after the calculated command is delivered, resulting in a total delay time $t_d = t_c + t_a$.
 Hence, if the current state $x$ is observed at time $t$, the computed command influences the actuator state at $t + t_d$ time.
 This may lead to instability of the system if $t_d$ is large and the robust tube assumptions no longer hold true.
 In order to tackle this problem, \cite{su2013computation} proposes a bi-level control scheme to deal with time delay and also proves robustness using the tube MPC.
-A buffer block of commands is used for communication between higher- and lower-level units, as depicted in Figure \ref{dual_cycle}.
+A buffer block of commands is used for communication between higher- and lower-level units, as depicted in Fig. \ref{dual_cycle}.
 At time $t$, the set of possible states at time $t + t_h$, where $t_h$ is the horizon length, is predicted.
 The high-level tube MPC updates the buffer with nominal states and control commands from time $t + t_h$ to $t + 2 t_h$.
 If the higher-level MPC requires a delay time $t_c$ that is less than $t_h$, the system waits for the remaining time $t_h - t_c$ for time alignment.
 However, we believe this is only suited for systems when the objective is nearly constant.
 For dynamically changing objectives as well as state constraints, it is necessary to update the reference path more frequently, since waiting for the full horizon path to be followed may lead to inconsistencies.
 In the case of autonomous driving, for dynamic scenarios where the reference path has to be updated frequently, it would not be feasible to wait for $t_h$ to get a new updated path.
-We propose to get a local probabilistic upper-bound estimate $\hat{t}_c$ of the computation time.
-We update the buffer from ($t+\hat{t}_c$ to $t+\hat{t}_c+t_h$) instead of from ($t+t_h$ to $t+2 t_h$), as shown in Fig. \ref{dual_cycle}.
-This increases the controller plan update rate for the higher-level MPC and also makes the controller robust to changing computation times.
-For estimation of the local upper bound $\hat{t}_c$, we use an adaptive Kalman filter, as further described in Section \ref{kalman_filter}.
-Considering $t_a$ to be the extra delay due to actuator command processing, we thus get a new local upper-bound delay time estimate $\hat{t}_d = \hat{t}_c + t_a$, which we use to find the initial state estimate $x_{\hat{t}_d|t}$ assuming no disturbance after $\hat{t}_d$ time given the current state $x_t$.
-It can be calculated by piece-wise integration of the system dynamics using the control commands from the buffer.
-Hence, a command issued at $t+\hat{t}_c$ will be executed at $t+\hat{t}_c+t_a = t+\hat{t}_d$, where we consider our initial state to be for optimization as depicted in Fig. \ref{dual_cycle}.
-Mathematically, the updated objective function is described in Eq. \ref{objective function robust}, where $x_{\hat{t}_d+t}$ is the actual state after time $\hat{t}_d$.
-The calculated nominal discrete states ($\Bar{X}$) and controls ($\Bar{U}$) are used to fill the buffer B from time $t + \Hat{t}_c$ to $t + \Hat{t}_c + t_h$ as $\Bar{u}_{[t + \Hat{t}_c + k\Delta t, t + \Hat{t}_c + (k+1)\Delta t]} = \Bar{u}_k$ for $k \in \{0,1,2...N-1\}$, as shown in Figure \ref{dual_cycle}.
-The pre-compensator unit is a low-level process which executes commands in the buffer at a higher frequency than the high-level MPC.